fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 ## [Cloud Source Repositories](https://cloud.google.com/source-repositories/)
 - Managed private Git hosting, like GitHub enterprise.
 - Can mirror other Git repositories, like from GitHub for example.
-- Supports web hooks so that actions happen when a commit is pushed.
+- Supports webhooks so that actions happen when a commit is pushed.

 ## [StackDriver](https://cloud.google.com/stackdriver/)
-- Used for monitoring, logging, debugging, error reporting on your infrastucture.
+- Used for monitoring, logging, debugging, error reporting on your infrastructure.
 - Nice visualizations.

 # Big Data and Machine Learning
 Running big data operations on Google Cloud means you just need to focus on the application.
 You don't have to manage servers or acquire costly GPUs.

 ## [Cloud BigQuery](https://cloud.google.com/bigquery/)
-An analytics database tht provides near real-time interactive analysis of massive datasets (hundreds of TBs).
+An analytics database that provides near real-time interactive analysis of massive datasets (hundreds of TBs).
 - You throw your data at it (CSV, JSON, realtime streams), write a SQL query, and get a result back.
 - Based on the [Dremel paper](https://research.google.com/pubs/pub36632.html).
 - During the presentation, we saw queries on the full Wikipedia data set (100 billion rows) in a few seconds.